Spec Kit - Mandatory Conversation Documentation

 - Purpose: Track specifications, plans, tasks, and decisions for one unit of work

-- Location: Always under
+- Location: Under

 Think of it as a "project folder" for AI-assisted development - it keeps context organized and enables session continuity.